giantswarm/docs/src/content/ui-api/kubectl-gs/login.md

 To assign specific group memberships, or in other terms, to specify additional `O` values in the created certificate, you'll have to use the `--certificate-group` flag when executing the command.
 This flag can be set multiple times, with one group name each, as shown in the example below.

-If `--certificate-group` flag, you can still create a valid certificate, however the client presenting the certificate would not get any permissions in the Kubernetes API.
-The reason is that without that flag, both the `CN` attribute (interpreted as the user name by the Kubernetes API) and the `O` attribute of the certificate (interpreted as group name) will contain random values, so that no role bindings can match these names.

 Example command:

 ```nohighlight